StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <p align="justify">

-My "paper and pencil" experience as a PhD student is in apparent contrast to much of my ongoing research in which computer simulations play a central role.
-However, that perspective is not the full story.
+My "paper and pencil" experience as a masters and PhD student is in apparent contrast to much of my ongoing research in which computer simulations play a central role.
+However, there is more to the story.
 Even though I have contributed research and development energies to numerical codes and global circulation models, I firmly retain the concepts, tools, and prejudices engendered from studies of theoretical/mathematical physics, each of which guide my research and mentoring activities.
-Quite simply, computer simulations are constrained by the quality of human brains used to build models and analyze their output: As <a href="https://en.wikipedia.org/wiki/Jerry_D._Mahlman"> Jerry Mahlman</a> emphasized when he hired me, software and hardware are of little use for science without brainware.
+Nearly all of the code I have written originated from pencil and paper equatinos, then translated to LaTeX, and only then did it find its way into Fortran or Python.
+I consider computer simulations to be constrained by the quality of human brains used to build numerical models and to analyze their output, far more than computer power.
+As <a href="https://en.wikipedia.org/wiki/Jerry_D._Mahlman"> Jerry Mahlman</a> emphasized when he hired me in 1996, software and hardware are of little use for science unless they are strongly coupled to brainware.

 <br> <br>